Kafka ACLs

 ACLs and RBAC aren't competing technologies; they stack.
 RBAC handles the who and what role at the identity layer (users, groups, roles), then translates those assignments into the ACLs the broker actually enforces.
 You get the usability of roles and groups, and the broker still enforces the low-level rules it's always enforced.

-For the full picture (how ACLs fit alongside encryption, authentication, and auditing), read the Kafka Security Guide.
+For the full picture (how ACLs fit alongside encryption, authentication, and auditing), read the Kafka Security Guide or the deeper Apache Kafka Security Playbook.
 For the RBAC side specifically, see Kafka RBAC.

 Frequently asked questions